Opelobami/E-commerce-Customer-Analytics-Portfolio/README.md

 A curated collection of E-Commerce & Customer Analytics Projects demonstrating skills in data cleaning, modeling, visualization, and business insight generation.

-Each project showcases end-to-end analysis of online retail and customer behavior; covering channel performance, customer loyalty, product and category trends, and discount effectiveness to surface insights that drive better commercial and retention decisions.
+Every transaction leaves a trail; channel, campaign, customer, return.
+The hard part isn't collecting that trail, it's reading it well enough to know who your most valuable customer is and why they keep coming back.

+This portfolio is built around that question.
+Each project here treats revenue, retention, and customer behavior as connected parts of the same story, not separate metrics.
+Expect dashboards that don't just report what sold, but explain who bought it and what that means for the next campaign.

 ---

 ## 💼 About This Portfolio
-This portfolio serves as a showcase of practical e-commerce and customer analytics projects, reflecting my ability to:
+This portfolio demonstrates my ability to:

-- Structure raw transaction and customer data into meaningful business insights
-- Develop interactive dashboards and reports that track revenue, loyalty, and channel performance
-- Support decision-making through data-driven storytelling
+- Connect revenue, retention, and customer behavior as one continuous story rather than separate metrics
+- Build dashboards that explain not just what sold, but who bought it and why that matters
+- Turn loyalty and engagement patterns into specific campaign and retention recommendations

 ---